utdata/rwd-mastery-assignments/pir/pir-property-records.md

 # PIR for property records

-> This was from a previous semester and doesn't apply unless otherwise noted by the instructor.
+> This is not a current assignment unless otherwise instructed.

 As part of an experiment with [The Accountability Project](https://www.publicaccountability.org/), an option you have for the Fall 2019 Reporting with Data Public Information Request assignment is to negotiate for property tax records from a county in Texas.